Blendify/blender-manual/blender_docs/manual/preferences/system.rst

 System
 ******

 The *System* tab allows you to set resolution, scripting console preferences, sound, graphics cards, and internationalization.

+If your hardware does not support some of the options described on this page, then it will either not show up or get corrected on startup.
+If this happens do not worry, you can either consult you computer manual to find a supported value or just let Blender correct it.

 .. figure:: /images/preferences_system.png

+   User Preferences System tab.

 General